elotroalex/tcd/residency.md

 NB: the artist's application package **must be saved as a PDF** and the five elements listed above **must be contained in a single file**.
-Please do not send multiple files or use other file formats.
+Please do not submit multiple files or use other file formats in the form.

 The inaugural Caribbean Digital Virtual Artist's Residency opens for applications on 1 March, 2022.
 The application deadline is 31 March, 2022.
 Late applications will not be considered.